aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getPictureSizeMode() {#getPictureSizeMode--}

+<b>@deprecated.</b> Please use the 'pictureSizeMode' property instead.
 Gets and sets how to display the picture.

 ```javascript
 getPictureSizeMode() : ControlPictureSizeMode;